 What Every Woman Needs to Know

 Early detection is important, because when a cancer is detected in the early stages, treatments can be more effective.
 You may have heard about different ways to test for breast cancer.
 One of the easiest is the Breast Self-exam (BSE), a physical examination of your own breast tissue.
 The BSE is something you can do by yourself, in private, on your own schedule.
 By getting to know how your breasts normally look and feel, the BSE can be an added defense against dying of breast cancer.
 In fact, eight of 10 breast lumps are found by women themselves.
-The Breast Center at City of Hope follows the Breast Screening Guidelines recommended by the National Comprehensive Cancer Network (NCCN).
-Detailed guidelines are provided at the end of this brochure.
+The Breast Center at City of Hope follows the Breast Screening Guidelines recommended by the National Comprehensive Cancer Network (

 How Often Should I Perform my Breast Self-exam?

 According to the NCCN guidelines, you should perform a BSE each month.
 By becoming more familiar with your normal breast tissue and appearance, it may make it easier for you to notice changes if and when they occur.
 When Should I Perform my Self-exam?
 The ideal time for a BSE is seven to 10 days